shivammathur/setup-php/README.md

     tools: composer:v2
 ```

-- If you have specified composer plugins `prestissimo` or `composer-prefetcher` in tools, the latest stable version of `composer v1` will be setup.
-Unless some of your packages require `composer v1`, it is recommended to drop `prestissimo` and use `composer v2`.
+- Tools `prestissimo` and `composer-prefetcher` will be skipped unless `composer:v1` is also specified in tools input.
+It is recommended to drop `prestissimo` and use `composer v2`.

 - The latest versions of both agent `blackfire-agent` and client `blackfire` are setup when `blackfire` is specified in tools input.
 Please refer to the [official documentation](https://blackfire.io/docs/integrations/ci/github-actions "Blackfire.io documentation for GitHub Actions") for using `blackfire` with GitHub Actions.